GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 > **Tip**: Click the triangle to view more details about the change.

-## Staging release 19 October 2022
+## Production release 19 October 2022

 Frontend version:  | Backend version: